American-Institutes-for-Research/2022-IMPS-EdSurvey-Training/README.md

 Greetings!

-Thank you for registering for our AERA course on **Analyzing NAEP and TIMSS Data Using R**.
-We are looking forward to meeting every one of you through the zoom webinar.
+Thank you for registering the International Meeting of Psychometric Society short course, **Analyzing NAEP and TIMSS Data with Direct Estimation Using the R Packages EdSurvey and Dire**, which will be held from 10:00 am-5:30 pm on Monday, July 11th, 2022.
+We are very excited to welcome you all!

 Before the training, please install: